fullstackfreelancer/faicon/README.md

 - Provides a Configuration for the latest Bootstrap Package, to add Icons to the Main Navigation
 - Current version of Font Awesome: 6.5.1

-## Features:

-- Provides menu icons for the TYPO3 Bootstrap Package
-- Adds a FontAwesome Icon-Selector to the page properties

 ## Installation

 Install the extension by downloading it in the extension manager or on https://extensions.typo3.org/extension/faicon/.